CARD-ISU/A-Dynamic-Model-of-U.S.-Beef-Cattle/README.md

 Contents of the repository:

-1. National Model - This directory comprises several self-explanatory .R files used to fit the national model and project the market into the future.
+1. National Model - This directory comprises several self-explanatory .R files used to fit the national model and projections.

 2. Data - This directory contains the data utilized for fitting the national model.
 It is important to note that the directory includes various timestamps, and the timeline of the data is documented for transparency.